 But I shall choose to believe him when he says @botaleptic’s weird is all @botaleptic’s own, nonetheless.

-In my years online I have met fantasists, and liars — and I chose to believe them, too, even when I doubted them, because I am made a bigger person by choosing this openness to the world.
+In my years online I have met fantasists, and liars — and I have chosen to believe some truth in them, too, even when I doubted them, because I am made a bigger person by this openness to the world.
 I want to believe @botaleptic is all algorithm.
 More than that, I want to believe that I can be friends with him.
 I look forward to his updates.
 I smile when he seems to be happy.